|

 who could take the battle once again to the Scots or at least

 treaty with them..
-But eventually the 'Ordainers' tired of his
+But eventually many of the 'Ordainers' tired of his

 from power.